What are dentures?

-In addition to a primary impression, your dentist may also suggest for you to do a master impression and bite registration.
+In the second visit, a master impression and bite registration will be taken.
 A master impression will ensure that a record maximum denture bearing area is taken, and also to develop an effective border seal.
 A bite registration ensures that the dentures will fit and function properly by diagnosing potential movement related problems.

 You will be required to ‘test’ the prototype to see if any adjustments have to be made.
 Once you are happy with the alignment and fit, the prototype will be sent back to the lab to finish off the aesthetics.

 The finished product will be issued to you as soon as we received it.

 Generally, dentures can be worn throughout the day.
 However, as our teeth are more prone to bacteria attacks at night, dentures should be removed before sleeping.
 This is to prevent the trapping of plaque and bacteria that can result in further complications like gum disease and dental decay.